The Corporate Tax Planning Law Review: Ireland

 Sales of shares or assets for cash

 Ireland has a participation exemption for capital gains.
-Where an Irish company disposes of shares in a company resident in Ireland or an EU/DTA state in which it has held at least 5 per cent of the ordinary shares for more than 12 months, any gain should be exempt from capital gains tax.
-The subsidiary must carry on a trade, or else the activities of the disposing company and all of its 5 per cent subsidiaries taken together must amount to trading activities.
+Where an Irish company disposes of shares in a company resident in Ireland or an EU/DTA state in which it has held at least 5 per cent of the ordinary shares for more than 12 months, any gain should be exempt from CGT.
+The subsidiary must carry on a trade, or the activities of the disposing company and all of its 5 per cent subsidiaries taken together must amount to trading activities.
 The exemption does not apply to certain disposals, including shares that derive their value from Irish land.

 See Section II.ii.